 As a recipient of the services, you will have the right to question the reasonableness of the charges as well as to request sight of invoices that support the actual costs.

 Your service charges may also include an amount each month contributing towards a future repair fund (also called the reserve fund or the sinking fund).
 This fund accumulates over a number of years and is held by Moat to pay towards the replacement of major items such as lifts, roofs or road re-surfacing works.
+(Repairs which are Moats responsibility during the initial repair period will not be paid for using the reserve fund).
 The collection of a future repair fund ensures that the cost of these major works are spread out over a longer term to avoid customers being faced with large bills when works are completed.
-All contributions to the future repair fund remain with the property and will not be refunded to you upon sale of the property
+All contributions to the future repair fund remain with the property and will not be refunded to you upon sale of the property.